What to do with the insides of your carved pumpkin? How about making some Pumpkin Gloop, ideal for oodles of sensory play.

 We mixed a few drops of yellow & red liquid food colouring to cold water to create a orange-ish pumpkin colour, & added the liquid to the cornflour a little at a time.

 Minnie mixed until the cornflour & water were combined & the mixture thickened.
 (Take care not to add to much water or the mixture will become too runny & won't have that 'magic' gloop quality!)

 Our pumpkin gloop was ready to explore...

-Minnie wanted to 'cook' with the gloop so added a whisk, but soon discovered it was impossible to use as the mixture became firm when pressure was applied.
+Minnie wanted to 'cook' with the gloop, so we added a whisk, but she soon discovered it was impossible to use as the mixture became firm when pressure was applied.
 She added a variety of spoons & a spatula which provided great tools for mark making.

 After more mixing, Minnie excitedly told me that she had made 'pumpkin soup' - yummy!

 But gloop like this just has to be explored with your hands...

 We found the gloop became runny as the pulp was mixed in, so added a little more cornflour to the mixture to return it to its original consistency.

 Soon pots, plates, forks & a mini frying pan (!) were added to the play, & Minnie was making 'pumpkin soup' for all her toys, followed by pumpkin pancakes.
 Thank goodness she didn't want to flip them!

 So much messy, sensory fun & discovery from one pumpkin!
 We Loved it!